Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 Transparent
 ~~~~~~~~~~~

-In Godot, materials are not transparent unless specifically configured to be.
+In Pandemonium, materials are not transparent unless specifically configured to be.
 The main reason behind this is that transparent materials are rendered
 using a different technique (sorted from back to front and rendered in order).